MariaXouri/Assignment2/README.md

 Why is the scaling not perfect?

-We can understand that there are mismatching values between the N parameter and 4/3.The pipeline has some stalls or accelerations which can cause different values in simulation seconds.
+We can understand that there are mismatching values between the N parameter and 4/3.The pipeline has some stalls or accelerations which can cause different values in simulation seconds.Some benchmarks might also be more affected by frequency changes than others.

 ------------------------------------------------------------------------------------------------------------------------------------